enso-org/enso/doc/haskell-style-guide.md

 | **Name** | [`UndecidableInstances`](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/glasgow_exts.html#extension-UndecidableInstances) |
 | **Flag** | `-XUndecidableInstances`                                                                                                                   |

+This extension permits the definition of typeclass instances that could potentially lead to non-termination of the type-checker.
+This is sometimes necessary to define the instance you want, but care must be taken to ensure that you only enable this extension when you are _sure_ that your instances are terminating.

 #### UndecidableSuperclasses

 |          |                                                                                                                                                  |
 |:---------|:-------------------------------------------------------------------------------------------------------------------------------------------------|
 | **Name** | [`UndecidableSuperclasses`](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/glasgow_exts.html#extension-UndecidableSuperclasses) |
 | **Flag** | `-XUndecidableSuperclasses`                                                                                                                      |

+Permits the definition of superclass constraints which can potentially lead to the non-termination of the type-checker.
+Much like the above, this is sometimes necessary but should only be enabled when you are _sure_ that you will not cause the typechecker to loop.

 ### Disallowed Extensions
 If a language extension hasn't been listed in the above sections, then it is